micronaut-projects/micronaut-project-template/MAINTAINING.md

 If everything goes well, you now need to manually trigger the Maven Central publishing workflow via the GitHub UI.

+If there is an issue with the release, it's important not to trigger the Maven Central publishing workflow because once we publish a version to Maven Central we cannot change or remove it anymore.
+On the other hand, if something failed during the Bintray upload, docs publication,... we can manually log in into Bintray UI, delete the artifacts, and then restart the workflow.

 There are some properties in `gradle.properties` that affect the release process:

 * `githubBranch`: the current branch, usually `master`.